 May is Asian American, Pacific Islander Heritage Month.
 An important celebration, but one that doesn’t typically draw the fanfare of February’s Black History Month, or Hispanic Heritage Month.
-However, with the popularity of Disney’s Moana and Lava songs I have found an easy engagement piece that allows students access a part of the world they […]
+However, with the popularity of Disney’s Moana and Lava songs I have found an easy engagement piece that allows students to access a part of the world […]

 How are you coping with distance learning?
 Don’t forget about the fun songs and community carpet time activities as well.
 As the music teacher I’ve been hosting daily sing-a-longs with my students, here are some of my favorite ideas and songs.

 There is a lot of hard work and practice that goes into a concert.
 Students across all grade levels take time out from their day to practice.
 Much of the show is student created including several song selections, parts of the script, costume ideas, decorations, flyer & program design and much more.
 Here’s a “behind […]